hvardhan20/phone-finder/README.md

 # Phone Finder

-This project provides a model trainer to predict the location (coordinates) of a phone in a given image or a path to a directory of images.
+This project provides a Mask R-CNN model trainer to predict the location (coordinates) of a phone in a given image or a path to a directory of images.

 ### Prerequisites and setup